 Nontraditional Tools in the Neighborhood Stabilization Toolbox

-The housing crisis has spawned a number of responses from the federal government, such as programs encouraging modifications and refinancings of distressed mortgages.
-In addition to these approaches, some communities are finding value in other, more nontraditional means of stabilizing their neighborhoods, including shared-equity homeownership and community land trusts, private investors buying and rehabbing homes, and attracting more people to areas that suffered population declines.
-How do these models work, and in what conditions are they designed to succeed at helping stabilize neighborhoods?
+The housing crisis has spurred a number of responses from the federal government, such as programs encouraging modifications and refinancing of distressed mortgages.
+Additionally, some communities are finding value in nontraditional means of stabilizing their neighborhoods, including shared-equity homeownership, community land trusts, private investors buying and rehabbing homes, and attracting more people to areas that suffered population declines.
+This session features researchers and policy experts on community land trusts, shared equity models, private sector investments in neighborhoods, and policies aimed at attracting immigrant and refugee populations to once-declining areas.
+How do these models work and in what conditions are they designed to succeed?
 What role can regulations play in furthering such efforts?
-This session features researchers and policy experts on community land trusts, shared equity models, private sector investments in neighborhoods, and policies aimed at attracting immigrant and refugee populations to once-declining areas.

 Moderator & Speaker:

 Lou Tisler, Executive Director, Neighborhood Housing Services of Greater Cleveland

 Shelly Callahan, Executive Director, Mohawk Valley Resource Center for Refugees, Utica, NY